macbre/phantomas/README.md

 * jsSize: size of js responses
 * imageCount: number of image responses
 * imageSize: size of image responses
+* webfontCount: number of web font responses
+* webfontSize: size of web font responses
-* base64Count: number of base64 encoded "responses" (no HTTP request was made)
+* base64Count: number of base64 encoded "responses" (no HTTP request was actually made)
 * base64Size: size of base64 encoded "responses"
 * otherCount: number of other responses
 * otherSize: size of other responses